Innovailable/webrtc-echo/README.md

 The project uses libsrtp, OpenSSL, and libnice.
-The business logic is written in coffeescript, which also offers an HTTP interface to invite an echo instance into a room and a test page.
+The business logic is written in coffeescript, which also offers an HTTP interface to invite an echo instance into a room, and a test page.

 ## Setup